 - Power distribution

 - Previously mentioned voltage and power outlets

-The goal of procuring and following electrical standards is the same across the board which is to ensure the safety of workers and the public, create products that are compatible, and create them to be consistent.
+The goal of procuring and following electrical standards is the same across the board which is to ensure the safety of workers and the public, create compatible products, and create them to be consistent.
 Having these electrical standards reflected in business protocol, how something is designed, or within the installment process is incredibly important when it comes to compatibility and safety, whether that be with other countries or just within that country itself.
-Unlike the IEC that works to align standards internationally, EN standards are ones that are specific to the nation concerning electrical components, installation, and management of equipment.
+Unlike the IEC that work to align standards internationally, EN standards are specific to the nation concerning electrical components, installation, and management of equipment.
 The European electrical standards created and put into action by CEN, CENELEC, and ESTI include:

 - EN 50000 – 59999: This set contains over forty different electrical standards and their subsections solely specific to CEN and the other two ESOs.

 - EN 60000 – 69999: This set contains a little more than five standards plus all their subsections.
 These are the ESO’s version of existing IEC standards.